640 South State StreetDover, Delaware 19901

 Talk with your healthcare provider about what you will experience during your lithotripsy procedure.

 After lithotripsy you will be taken to the recovery room for observation.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room or discharged home.
 Plan to have someone give you a ride home.
 You should not drive for at least 24 hours after getting sedatives for the procedure.

 You may go back to your usual diet and activities unless your doctor tells you otherwise.

 You will be encouraged to drink extra fluids to dilute the urine and reduce the discomfort of passing stone pieces.

 You may notice blood in your urine for a few days or longer after the procedure.
 This is normal.

 You may notice bruising on the back or abdomen.
+This is also normal.

 You may be given antibiotics after the procedure.
 Be sure to take the medication exactly as prescribed.

-Notify your doctor to report any of the following:
+Tell your healthcare provider to report any of the following:

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare team may give you other instructions after the procedure, depending on your particular situation.